Introduction

 Minimum Buy-In

-The minimum amount of chips a player can exchange for cash in order to join the table and participate in play is called the buy-in requirement, which is commonly established by the gaming room.
-It is typically made known through display at tables or lobbies.
+The minimum amount of chips a player can exchange for cash to join the table and participate in play is called the buy-in requirement, which is commonly established by the gaming room and typically displayed at tables or lobbies.

 Maximum Buy-In

-There is often a maximum buy-in limit in cash games, dictating the highest quantity of chips that players can obtain per session.
+In cash games, there is often a maximum buy-in limit dictating the highest quantity of chips that players can obtain per session.
 This guideline enforces stack sizes and discourages any one player from purchasing an unfair advantage with excessive funds.

 Rebuy and Add-Ons

-Throughout certain cash games, players can select to purchase additional chips in order to increase their stake during a game or if they suffer the loss of their original stack.
-The regulations concerning rebuys and add-ons differ based on each unique game and must be established beforehand play commences.
+During certain cash games, players can select to purchase additional chips to increase their stake during a game or if they suffer the loss of their original stack.
+The regulations concerning rebuys and add-ons differ based on each unique game and must be established before the play commences.

 Cash vs. Chips

 During cash games, chips are exchanged for money at the table.
 Each chip carries a value corresponding to its worth in currency.
-At any point during gameplay, players have the option of redeeming their chips and exiting with their earnings.
+At any point during gameplay, players can redeem their chips and exit with their earnings.

 Tournament Buy-In Rules